PalisadoesFoundation/talawa/INSTALLATION.md

         1. **Remember** to remove the key before committing changes and replace again with YOUR_KEY_HERE.

 # Installation

+You can start using Talawa by any of the two methods:

+1. Install the `apk` provided in the release section of this repo.
+It is built against the latest codebase.
+Please note that the release is provided only for Android.
+For iOS, you will still need to build the app yourself.
+   - Head over to the [release section](https://github.com/PalisadoesFoundation/talawa/releases) of Talawa repository.
+   - You will find a release with the name of `Automated Android Release`.
+Scroll a bit and you will find a file named `app-release.apk`.
+Click on it and have it downloaded.
+   - Head over to the downloads of your browser and then click on `app-release.apk` there.
+That will ask you to install the app.
+Click on `Install`.
+   - Once done, you can find `Talawa` in your apps list.
+Start using it from right there :)
+2. Manually build the app by below described steps.

+## Manual Build and Installation

 We have tried to make the process simple.
 Here's what you need to do.